Release Year: 2011

 Felicia's path to becoming a transgender icon and activist was not an easy one.
 Born in 1946 in San Angelo, Texas, as a boy named Robert, she faced both the inner turmoil of knowing she was different and the harsh realities of growing up in an environment that was hostile to her identity.
 She struggled with bullying and molestation and found herself constantly at odds with the expectations placed upon her as a young boy.
 At a young age, Felicia knew she was meant to be a woman, but the social constraints of the 1950s and 1960s left her with few outlets for self-expression.

+Her story took a dramatic turn when she moved to San Jose, California, as a teenager and began frequenting the Tenderloin neighborhood of San Francisco—a space that would become integral to her personal transformation and to the broader transgender liberation movement.
+The Tenderloin was a haven for marginalized people, including transgender individuals, sex workers, hustlers, drag queens, and people of color.
+It was here, in the vibrant yet dangerous streets, that Felicia encountered the world of drag and trans culture, which would serve as both a sanctuary and a battleground in the years to come.
 In the mid-1960s, the trans community faced pervasive violence and discrimination.
 Transgender women, especially trans women of color, were often targeted by the police, excluded from mainstream society, and ostracized by their families.
 The struggles of the transgender community were largely invisible, and their rights were almost non-existent.
 But it was during this time that one of the first acts of transgender resistance in the U.S. took place: the 1966 Compton’s Cafeteria Riot.
 Felicia, then living in the Tenderloin, was one of the participants in this seminal event.
 The riot was a response to the systematic harassment transgender people faced at Compton’s Cafeteria, a popular gathering spot for trans people and drag queens.
 When the police attempted to arrest and brutalize a trans woman, a spontaneous rebellion erupted.
 The Compton’s Cafeteria Riot predated the more famous Stonewall Riots of 1969 and is considered one of the first organized acts of resistance by the transgender community against police and societal oppression.

 Felicia's involvement in the riot marked the beginning of her life as a transgender activist.
 In the years that followed, she would become one of the most vocal advocates for transgender rights in San Francisco.
 She transitioned to living as a woman in 1974, at the age of 28, after years of personal struggle and self-discovery.
 Her decision to transition was not only a deeply personal one, but also a political act, challenging the gender norms of the time.
 Felicia underwent gender-affirming surgery in 1974, a decision that was difficult to navigate in an era when medical procedures for transgender people were far less accessible than they are today.
+During this time, Felicia's work as a performer also began to take shape.
+She became known in San Francisco’s gay bars and clubs as Felicia Flames, a drag queen and diva who performed to raise money for AIDS awareness.
+Her performances were not merely for entertainment; they were part of her broader activism to create visibility for transgender individuals, to raise funds for AIDS research, and to combat the discrimination and marginalization faced by the LGBT community, especially those living with HIV/AIDS.

 Felicia’s own HIV diagnosis in 1987 marked another turning point in her life.
 When she learned she was HIV-positive, she initially felt a sense of shame and believed that her diagnosis was deserved, as if it were a punishment for being who she was.
 Yet, rather than retreat into despair, Felicia used her diagnosis as an opportunity to educate others.
 She became an advocate for the transgender community and for people living with HIV, working with organizations like the San Francisco AIDS Foundation, Shanti Project, and Project Open Hand.
 She contributed to the AIDS Memorial Quilt and took part in numerous campaigns to raise awareness about HIV/AIDS prevention and treatment.
+Despite the personal and societal challenges she faced, Felicia was an outspoken voice within the transgender community, particularly advocating for transgender people of color.
+In her later years, she focused on the preservation of transgender history, ensuring that the contributions of trans individuals, particularly those who had fought for rights during the early days of the LGBT movement, were not forgotten.
+She worked tirelessly to commemorate the 1966 Compton’s Cafeteria Riot, organizing events to celebrate its anniversary and to highlight the often overlooked contributions of transgender people to the larger LGBT rights movement.

 One of Felicia's most significant achievements was her role in renaming the 100-block stretch of Turk Street in San Francisco to "Vicki Mar Lane" in honor of her late friend, Vicki Marlane, a beloved drag performer and transgender icon.
 This project was part of a broader effort to ensure that the history of transgender people, particularly transgender women of color, was acknowledged and respected.
 In 2016, she also helped secure the renaming of a section of Taylor Street to "Gene Compton’s Cafeteria Way" to further honor the location where the riot had taken place.
 These efforts were part of her broader activism to not only raise awareness about transgender issues but also to ensure that the next generation would know and respect the struggles of those who came before them.
+Felicia’s dedication to activism was matched by her passion for helping others, particularly through charity work.
+She performed at various events, including drag shows, to raise money for causes she believed in, including the fight against HIV/AIDS, homelessness, and hunger.
+Her ability to use her platform as a performer to support such causes made her a beloved figure within the San Francisco LGBT community.

 Felicia's legacy as an activist, performer, and advocate for transgender rights is a profound one.
 She worked for decades to ensure that transgender individuals, particularly those of color, had a voice in the larger LGBT movement.
 She was a tireless champion for the rights and dignity of transgender people, helping to lay the groundwork for the more inclusive society that we live in today.
 Her contributions to the transgender rights movement—through activism, education, and visibility—have left an indelible mark on the history of the LGBT community.
+Felicia passed away in 2021, but her impact continues to resonate.
+Her story serves as a powerful reminder of the resilience and strength of transgender individuals who, often at great personal cost, have fought for their right to live authentically and to be recognized as full and equal members of society.
+Through her activism, her performances, and her enduring commitment to social justice, Felicia Elizondo will always be remembered as one of the unsung heroes of the LGBT movement.

 My interview with Felicia Flames: Heroines of My Life